-PicoBT is a professional miner tester that electronics repairmen and engineers can diagnose and repair more than 120 models of Hashboards and 20 models of smart power supplies manufactured by Innosilicon, Whatsminer, Antminer, Aixin, Cheetah and Dragon companies.
+PicoBT is a professional miner tester that electronics repairmen and engineers can use to diagnose and repair more than 120 models of ASIC miner hash boards and 20 models of smart power supplies manufactured by Whatsminer, Antminer, Aixin, Cheetah, and Dragon companies.

-Compared to traditional miner repair methods, PicoBT tester with unique its features can reduce the diagnostic time by at least 10 times, and increase the accuracy of diagnose by 4 times in troubleshooting minor components, namely Hashboards and smart power supplies units.
+Compared to traditional miner repair methods, the PicoBT tester, with its unique features, can reduce diagnostic time by at least 10 times and increase diagnostic accuracy by 4 times when troubleshooting minor components, namely, hash boards and smart power supply units.

 ① Programming Port: Used for updating PICOBT test files.

-② Antminer Hash Board Interface: Used to connect the Antminer hash board under test; used to copy, flash, and save EEPROM files for Whatsminers and Antminers.
-Please use an 18-pin data cable to connect to this interface on the tester.
-Supported Antminer hash board models are as follows:
+② Antminer Hashboard Port: Connect the Antminer hash board; used to copy, flash, and save EEPROM files for Antminers.
+Please use an 18-pin data cable to connect to this port.
+Supported models are as follows:

-③ Whatsminer Hash Board Interface: Used to connect the Whatsminer hash board under test; used to copy, flash, and save the EEPROM files of Whatsminers.
-Please use a 14-pin data cable to connect to this tester interface.
-The supported Whatsminer hash board models are as follows:
+③ Whatsminer Hashboard Port: Connect the Whatsminer hash board; used to copy, flash, and save the EEPROM files of Whatsminers.
+Please use a 14-pin data cable to connect to this port.
+Supported models are as follows:

-④ Input Voltage: To power on the tester, please connect a standard "ATX 6-pin male" cable to this interface.
-This interface supports 12V voltage.
+④ Input Voltage: To power on the tester, please connect a standard "ATX 6-pin male" cable to this port.
+It supports 12V voltage.
 When inserting the cable, please ensure the polarity (+ and -) is correct.

-⑤ On/Off Switch: This switch is used to turn the tester on and off.
+⑤ On/Off Switch: Used to turn the tester on and off.

-⑦ Innosilicon Hash Board Interface: Used to connect the Innosilicon hash board under test; please use a 14-pin data cable to connect to this interface on the tester.
-Supported Innosilicon hash board models are as follows:
+⑦ Innosilicon Hashboard Port: Connect the Innosilicon hash boards.
+Please use a 14-pin data cable to connect to this port.
+Supported models are as follows:

-This adapter board is used to connect and test the Whatsminer water cooling miner hash board:
+This adapter board is used to connect and test the Whatsminer Hydro miner hash board:

 This is the main interface of the latest version of PICOBT:

-After entering the page, you will see three types of hash boards: Antminer, WhatsMiner, and Innosilicon.
-Use the green and blue buttons on the tester to select the type and model of hash board you need to test.
+After entering the page, you will see three types of hash boards: Antminer, Whatsminer, and Innosilicon.
+Use the green and yellow buttons on the tester to select the type and model of hash board you need to test.

 This is a schematic diagram of the test results: